pudly/schmopera-hugo/content/articles/loc-barber.md

 related_companies = ["scene/companies/lyric-opera-of-chicago.md"]
 related_people = ["scene/people/lawrence-brownlee.md"]
 short_description = "While his vocal brilliance was not at all a surprise, Lawrence Brownlee's spirited stage antics were a consistent delight throughout the evening.
-Known for virtuosically ornamenting the already-florid lines of his bel canto repertoire, Brownlee seemed to be playing it safe on Saturday night, despite sounding in fantastic voice." slug = "loc-barber" title = "LOC Barber" youtube_url = ""
+Known for virtuosically ornamenting the already-florid lines of his bel canto repertoire, Brownlee seemed to be playing it safe on Saturday night, despite sounding in fantastic voice." slug = "brownlee-headlines-season-opener-in-chicago" title = "Brownlee headlines season opener in Chicago" youtube_url = ""

 +++